Measuring Success in E-Commerce Skin Analysis: How Tracking & Analytics Prove the Value of AI

 A variety of metrics can be used to measure the success of AI-powered skin analysis.
 Here’s an overview of the most important ones:

-6. An interactive application like skin analysis can keep visitors on the site longer.
+3. Time on Site.
+An interactive application like skin analysis can keep visitors on the site longer.
 This engagement metric provides insights into how interesting customers find the offering.

-8. The NPS indicates how likely customers are to recommend a shop or brand.
+4. NPS Score (Net Promoter Score).
+The NPS indicates how likely customers are to recommend a shop or brand.
 Personalized experiences can enhance customer satisfaction and positively influence the NPS.

-12. A lower bounce rate indicates that visitors stay on the site and engage with the offering.
+6. Bounce Rate.
+A lower bounce rate indicates that visitors stay on the site and engage with the offering.
 If the bounce rate decreases due to skin analysis, it enhances the overall value of the shop.

 4. Before-and-After Comparison: Implementing AI Skin Analysis